 - Pricey for some

-If you’re looking for a supportive, comfy, and adjustable drum throne, the ROC-N-SOC Nitro Gas Drum Throne is a fantastic choice to enhance your music-making experience.
+For anyone who wants a sturdy, supportive, and easily adjustable drum throne, the ROC-N-SOC Nitro Gas model is a great pick to make your time at the kit more enjoyable.

 Pros